 The Law of Least Effort

 Energy is precious.
 The brain is wired to conserve energy whenever possible.
 Therefore, human behavior follows the Law of Least Effort: given two similar options, people will naturally gravitate toward the option that requires the least amount of physical and mental work.

 If you try to force a habit that requires massive amounts of effort, you are fighting against millions of years of evolution.
 Instead of fighting friction, you must learn to manipulate it.
+This is what makes the Atomic Habits approach so powerful — it works with your biology, not against it.

+The Law of Least Effort